How do you create assemblies that make sense to your colleagues?

 Just promise me you’ll pass along this knowledge to your colleagues.

-Templates are used to make sure that all assemblies created within a company or a project have identical properties.
+With templates, you make sure that all assemblies in your company or project have identical properties.

 These properties included units, dimension precision, image quality and many, many more.

 Every time you switch to a new SOLIDWORKS version, you should create new templates.

 Use the ones supplied by SOLIDWORKS, make your changes and save them for all to use.

 This is official advice by SOLIDWORKS because it prevents all kinds of instabilities and strange errors caused by reused templates.

 These axes are great for creating robust mates.
 Because these axes will always be present, these mates will rarely break.

 You can also add a few custom properties to the templates.

 You can create an assembly template by creating a new assembly and clicking Save As.
 You can now select Assembly Templates (*.ASMDOT) as the file type.